ceresBakalite/similarity/shell/README.md

-	PadToEqualLength (true or false - defaults to predefined preference) RemoveWhitespace (true or false - defaults to predefined preference) ReverseComparison (true or false - defaults to predefined preference) PhoneticFilter (true or false - defaults to predefined user preference) WholeWordComparison (true or false - defaults to predefined user preference)
+	PadToEqualLength (true or false - defaults to predefined preference) RemoveWhitespace (true or false - defaults to predefined preference) ReverseComparison (true or false - defaults to predefined preference) PhoneticFilter (true or false - defaults to predefined preference) WholeWordComparison (true or false - defaults to predefined preference)

 	For example: